cyrilletuzi/angular-async-local-storage/docs/BROWSERS_SUPPORT.md

 In some scenarios, `indexedDB`  is not available, so the lib fallbacks to (synchronous) `localStorage`.
 It happens in:
 - Firefox private mode (see [#26](https://github.com/cyrilletuzi/angular-async-local-storage/issues/26))
-- IE/Edge Legacy private mode
+- Internet Explorer private mode
 - Safari, when in a cross-origin iframe (see [#42](https://github.com/cyrilletuzi/angular-async-local-storage/issues/42))